syberside/Activatory/README.md

 final contactsCount = report.map((r) => r.contact).toSet().length; // 1
 final reportItemsCount = report.map((r) => r.itemName).toSet().length; // 3
 ```
+Existing configuration will be used while creating random value.
+Value is created during `useGeneratedSingleton` call, so any following configuration will not affect it.

 ### Changing factory resolving strategy
 By default activatory takes first defined factory for class.
-This means first founded by reflection public constructor will be used if no overrides were provided.
-If any overrides was provided latest one will be used.
+This means first founded by reflection public constructor will be used if no override was provided.
+If any override was provided latest one will be used.

 ```dart
 activatory.customize<MyClass>().resolvingStrategy = FactoryResolvingStrategy.TakeRandomNamedCtor;
 ```

 Available strategies are:
- - TakeFirstDefined (default one),
+ - `TakeFirstDefined` (default one),
- - TakeRandomNamedCtor,
+ - `TakeRandomNamedCtor`,
- - TakeRandom,
+ - `TakeRandom`,
- - TakeDefaultCtor.
+ - `TakeDefaultCtor`.

-In following strategies descriptions in this section `SomeClassWithConstructors` class will be used as an example.
+In this section `SomeClassWithConstructors` class will be used as an example.
+Here is a definition.
 ```dart
 class SomeClassWithConstructors {
   final String value;